astropy/astropy/docs/coordinates/index.rst

 ..
   EXAMPLE START
-  Working with Nonspherical Coordinate Representation
+  Working with Nonspherical Coordinate Representations

 To initialize or work with a coordinate using a different representation such as Cartesian or Cylindrical::